ermongroup/cs228-notes/learning/latent/index.md

 ## Learning latent variable models

 Since the objective is non-convex, we will resort to approximate learning algorithms.
-These methods are widely used in practice and are quite effective{%sidenote 1 'Note however, that (quite surprisingly), many latent variable models (like GMMs) admit algorithms that can compute the global optimum of the maximum likelihood objective, even though it is not convex.
-Such methods are covered at the end of CS229T.'%}.
+These methods are widely used in practice and are quite effective{% include sidenote.html id="note-cs229t" note="Note however, that (quite surprisingly), many latent variable models (like GMMs) admit algorithms that can compute the global optimum of the maximum likelihood objective, even though it is not convex.
+Such methods are covered at the end of CS229T." %}.

 ### The Expectation-Maximization algorithm